Uncle G’s Fun Movie Reviews: Bloodsucking Bastards (2015)

 04.)
 Filming: Indie films as a rule, usually have some kind of financial restraints.
 It has a solid story.
 All through production it’s a struggle of having to do more, with less.
 A challenge I always find interesting and explains why at least in part, why I seem to prefer independent movies more often than BIG Hollywood.

-‘Bloodsucking Bastards’ has just as good a look/sound to it, as the major popcorn flicks one will find at the local cinema.
+Bloodsucking Bastards‘ has just as good a look/sound to it, as the major popcorn flicks one will find at the local cinema.
 And I’m sure it didn’t cost half a billion dollars to create.
-Seriously, when you have that much funds available and are able to hire the best talent in front of, and behind the camera, how can you flop?
+Seriously, when you have that much funds available and can hire the best talent in front of, and behind the camera, how can you flop?
 Yet it happens all the time.

 I guess it’s weird, in a way?
 Or maybe, not?
 But I typically expect less from indie movies, and as with ‘Bloodsucking Bastards’ got more.
 With BIG Hollywood presentations I expect more and typically get less.
 Adding to the assault on my wallet, an insult to one’s intelligence.

-Uncle G Rates … Bloodsucking Bastards
+Uncle G” Rates … Bloodsucking Bastards

-Using the one to ten star system that the IMDb website uses, whereas one star means it blows chunks and should be avoided at all costs, to ten stars which means … holy shit this film was rated 10 stars, Uncle G rates ‘Bloodsucking Bastards’ … 10 stars.
+Using the one to ten-star system that the IMDb website uses, whereas one star means it blows chunks and should be avoided at all costs, to ten stars which means … holy shit this film was rated 10 stars, Uncle G rates ‘Bloodsucking Bastards’ … 10 stars!
 Wow!

 I pay a ten spot a month for snail mail Netflix.
-If I would have gone out to a theater and seen ‘Bloodsucking Bastards’ on the big screen for ten bucks, I’d be happy.
+If I had gone out to a theater and seen ‘Bloodsucking Bastards’ on the big screen for ten bucks, I’d be happy.
 The money I put out to be entertained, means a lot to me.
 If I give a stripper a dollar I expect … only kidding.
 I’m nearing nine hundred words now.
 Just seeing if you, the reader, are still paying attention.
 All kidding aside, nearing age 55, besides money, I don’t like to waste time.
 No such thing happened while viewing ‘Bloodsucking Bastards’.
 And remember, I watched it twice, listening to the commentary by Dr. God the second time around.

 Blu-ray Disc: Nice job by Scream Factory.
 It’s very well put together.
 Cool bonus features/easter eggs.
-I recommend not only renting ‘Bloodsucking Bastards’ like from Netflix but also purchasing.
+I recommend not only renting ‘Bloodsucking Bastards’ from Netflix but also purchasing.
 Something extra special for those who still collect discs, and are not into streaming.

 Official Website: http://www.bloodsuckingbastards.com/